kputtur/traffic-sign-classifier/writeup.md

 The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.

+From the test set it is  accuracy of 97%,  while from new images it is close to 80%.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

 The code for making predictions on my final model is located in the 90th cell of the Ipython notebook.

 ![Top N Prediction](./top_n_prediction.jpg)

+I guess in this case the Pedestrian crossing appears to mistaken for Road Narrows on Right, it could be because we have high number of Road Narrows on Right has close to 241 training data set and Pedestrian has close to 211 instances, this allows little bias, we could probably improve this by having high number of Pedestrian traffic sign in the training set.